Where to find inspiration for your business idea and questions to ask before you start

 When you look at some of the biggest businesses in the world today; Uber, Airbnb, Facebook, Amazon, and Instagram, they all started for different reasons.
 It probably wasn’t the case that the founder of eBay said “Today, I’m going to create a website as a new way to sell things I don’t want anymore.”
 It’s more likely they thought “I’ve got a lot of things I need to sell and don’t have time to arrange a garage sale.”Finding inspiration comes in lots of different ways.
 Here are five questions you can ask that might help unearth that big bang moment:

 1. What do you enjoy doing?

 It sounds simple, that’s because it is.
 What do you enjoy doing in life?
 Do you have a hobby or passion?
 How do you spend your free time?
 All of these are valid questions to start with and can help you find that initial idea that sparks a business into life.

-2. What’s made you really angry recently?
+2. What’s made you angry recently?

 If something causes frustration it means that it didn’t work as it should or the way you wanted it to.
 This can be indicative of a problem to solve.
 It isn't always this simple but new products and services focus on improving something that already exists.

-3. Have you learnt from something?
+3. Have you learned from something?